-How do I finish a fishing knot properly?
+How do I tie a fishing knot?

-The peixet node ensures the braid/fluoro connection
+The peixet knot ensures the braid/fluoro connection

 How to proceed?

-• a lighter or a small flashlight
+• a lighter or small flashlight

-• a tube of glue, identical to the one used to glue your lead heads or your soft lures
+• a tube of glue, identical to the one used to glue your lead heads or soft lures

 • a pair of scissors